CulturesSupports/Culture.Support/README.md

   - and we are the only that made
   It is possible to involve a few application

-- Our restaurant set up
+- Our restraint set up
 - Super fastest speed of two minutes
-- and then it found all into code libraries involved
+- and then it found all
+into code
+ libraries involved

 ----------

-- we are the best in the field
+- im are the best in the field of programming
-- of programming
 - there will never be any other competition on it
 - Because there will be no other demand

 -----------

-We can even trigger range of orientation on the topic also But still, our developers manage
+- We can even trigger range of orientation on the topic also But still, our developers manage
 Down to two minutes